-- Change is inevitable in all large software projects.

-- Business changes lead to new and changed system requirements.

-- New technologies open up new possibilities for improving implementations.

-- Changing platforms require application changes.

-- Change leads to rework such as

-- Re-analyzing requirements

-- Implementing new functionality

-- Techniques to reduce the rework cost

-- Change anticipation

-- Change tolerance

-- System prototyping

-- Incremental delivery
+- Change is inevitable in all large software projects. - Business changes lead to new and changed system requirements. - New technologies open up new possibilities for improving implementations. - Changing platforms require application changes. - Change leads to rework such as re-analyzing requirements or implementing new functionality - Techniques to reduce the rework cost : - Change anticipation - Change tolerance - System prototyping - Incremental delivery